-- No signs of roosting bats were discovered during the survey however, there is a risk of bats being present in the buildings at other times of year, especially during the summer months.
+- No signs of roosting bats were discovered during the survey.
+However, there is a 5.1 risk of bats being present in the buildings at other times of year, especially during the summer months.
 Bat roosts are protected throughout the year, whether bats are present or not.
-It is recommended a further dusk and dawn survey be carried out on the garage between May late August 2008, this is to ensure bats are not roosting in the building prior to demolition. - 5.2 If a bat roost or roosts are identified on site, a DEFRA licence will be required to proceed with any part of the development likely to disturb, damage or destroy the roost.
+It is recommended a further dusk and dawn survey be carried out on the barn between May - late August, this is to ensure bats are not roosting in the building prior to its conversion. - If a bat roost or roosts are identified on site, a Natural England licence will be 5.2 required to proceed with any part of the development likely to disturb, damage or destroy the roost.
 If no bat roosts are identified the work should proceed with adherence to the Method Statement outlined in section 4.2.
-This maybe modified subject to the results of the further survey work. - All bats and their roosts are fully protected under the Wildlife and Countryside Act 1981 (as amended by the Countryside and Rights of Way Act 2000) and are further protected under Regulation 39(1) of the Conservation (Natural Habitats &c.)
+This maybe modified subject to the results of the further survey work. - All bats and their roosts are fully protected under the Wildlife and Countryside 5.3 Act 1981 (as amended by the Countryside and Rights of Way Act 2000) and are further protected under Regulation 39(1) of the Conservation (Natural Habitats &c.)
 Regulations 1994.
 Should any bats or evidence of bats be found prior to or during development, work must stop immediately and Natural England contacted for further advice.
-This is a legal requirement under the Wildlife and Countryside Act 1981 (as amended) and applies to whoever carries out the work.
-All contractors on site should be made aware of this requirement and given Natural England's contact details. - If demolition of the garage should be delayed until winter 2008, the initial start of the work should avoid late October early April.
+This is a legal requirement under the Wildlife and Countryside Act 1981 (as amended) and applies to whoever carries out the work. contractors on site should be made aware of this requirement and given Natural England's contact details. - If conversion of the barn should be delayed until winter, the initial start of the 5.4 work should avoid late October - early April.
 This will ensure that bats are not disturbed at a vulnerable time of year (see 7.1.7).
-A hibernation survey must be conducted if the planned start date of the development falls into this period. - 5.5 Habitat enhancement for bats should be implemented as outlined in section 4.2.8, in order to improve foraging opportunities to bats in the local area.
+A hibernation survey must be conducted if the planned start date of the development falls into this period. - Habitat enhancement for bats should be implemented as outlined in section 4.2.8, 5.5 in order to improve foraging opportunities to bats in the local area. - Species list within this report may be forwarded to the local biodiversity records 5.6 centre to be included on their national database.
+No personal information will be sent.
+Please contact Wold Ecology if you do not wish the species accounts and six figure grid reference to be shared. - Whilst the survey provided detailed information on bats, no bird's nests were 5.7 observed in the building.
+All nests should remain undisturbed and intact until after the breeding bird season - 1st March to 31st August.
+There was no evidence of barn owls Tyto alba roosting in the building.